-The bespoke creation is made up of a vegan bun smeared with a liberal amount of garlic butter, filled with a tasty 100% plant-based Alternative Meat Co. sausage, topped with a rich plant-based bolognese sauce, followed by a drizzle of a mouth-watering Alternative Dairy Co. vegan cheese sauce and a sprinkle of basil.
+The Lasage Dog is made up of a vegan bun smeared with a liberal amount of garlic butter, filled with a tasty plant-based Alternative Meat Co. sausage, topped with a rich plant-based bolognese sauce, followed by a drizzle of a mouth-watering Alternative Dairy Co. vegan cheese sauce and a sprinkle of basil.
 You can find the recipe below.

-“Vegan dishes are my specialty and the old-school hot-dog deserved a makeover,” Martinez says.
-“When I create dishes, I like to think of what’s going to bring joy each time someone takes a bite, whether they’re vegan, vegetarian, flexitarian or a meat-eater.
+“Vegan dishes are my specialty and the old-school hot dog deserved a makeover,” Martinez says.
+“When I create dishes, I think of what will bring joy each time someone takes a bite, whether they’re vegan, flexitarian or a meat-eater.
 The Lasagne Dog is that dish!”.

 Vegan hot dog buns

 Bolognese sauce (recipe below)

 1. To build the hot dog, split the bun in half and spread a liberal amount of garlic butter inside the bun and wrap in foil.